stve/tophat/README.md

 # TopHat

 TopHat is a set of view helpers to keep your layouts and views DRY.
-Easily include meta tags like keywords and descriptions, Open Graph and Twitter Cards to your Rails views.
+Easily include meta tags like keywords and descriptions, Open Graph and Twitter Cards in your Rails views.

 ## Installation